 - Proposed Rules

-NRC regulations (rules) provide licensees with requirements that, if met, will result in adequate protection of workers, the public, and the environment.
-The impetus for a proposed rule could be a requirement issued by the Commission, a petition for rulemaking submitted by a member of the public, or research results that indicate a need for a rule change.
-The proposed rule is published in the Federal Register and usually contains (1) the background information about the proposed rule, (2) an address for submitting comments, (3) the date by which comments should be received in order to ensure consideration by the staff, (4) an explanation indicating why the rule change is thought to be needed, and (5) the proposed text to be changed.
+Each proposed rule that involves significant matters of policy is sent to the NRC Commission for approval.
+If approved, the proposed rule is published in the Federal Register and usually contains (1) the background information about the proposed rule, (2) an address for submitting comments, (3) the date by which comments should be received in order to ensure consideration by the staff, (4) an explanation indicating why the rule change is thought to be needed, and (5) the proposed text to be changed.
 Usually, the public is given 75 to 90 days to provide written comments.

 - Final Rules

-- Advanced Notice of Proposed Rulemakings
+- Advance Notice of Proposed Rulemakings